The fractional porous medium equation on manifolds with conical singularities II: Introduction

-for some constant $C_\sigma$.
 Then \eqref{S1: FPME} was transformed into a quasi-stationary problem with a dynamical boundary condition on $\R^N \times \R_+$, and solutions were obtained by means of Crandall-Liggett's Theorem.
 See also \cite{AlpEll16, PunTer14}.

-(2) In a series of papers \cite{BonSireVaz15, BonVaz15, BonVaz16}, M. Bonforte, Y. Sire and J.L.
+(2) In \cite{BonSireVaz15, BonVaz15, BonVaz16}, M. Bonforte, Y. Sire and J.L.
 V\'azquez used the Spectral Fractional Laplacian (SFL) in a bounded domain $\Omega$ defined by:

 where $(\phi_k, \lambda_k)_{k=1}^\infty$ denote an orthonormal basis of $L_2(\Omega)$ consisting of eigenfunctions of the Dirichlet Laplacian $-\Delta$ in $\Omega$ and their corresponding eigenvalues. $\hat{u}_k$ are the Fourier coefficients of $u$.
-Existence and uniqueness of solutions was obtained via monotone operators techniques in Hilbert spaces or approximation by mild solutions.
-These approaches rely on either good estimates of the Green functions or certain growth condition of $\lambda_k$.
+A solution was obtained via monotone operators techniques in Hilbert spaces or approximation by mild solutions.
+This approach relies on either good estimates of the Green functions or certain growth condition of $\lambda_k$.
 Unfortunately, both are unknown on general conical manifolds.

 (3) Another way to construct the Fractional Laplacian is by using the integral representation in terms of hypersingular kernels:

 It is understood that $u$ is extended by zero outside $\Omega$.
 This is called Restricted Fractional Laplacian (RFL).
 Approaches based on RFL are similar to those in (2).